DrTeamRocks/uon/README.md

 ## U-On Travel RESTful API Client (unofficial)

-A simple client that allows to work with API system U-On Travel.
+A simple client that allows to work with RESTful API of U-On Travel company.

-At this moment the library is still under development and not ready for production.
+This library is ready for production usage, all source codes provided "as is".

 ## Example of usage